-According to Toll Southwest, construction of the public improvements to serve Phase 1 of the development commenced in October 2018, is 30 percent complete and is expected to be completed in mid-2020.
-Construction of the public improvements for Phase II of the development is expected to be completed in mid-2020, with the construction of the public improvements for Phase III of the development expected to be completed mid-2022.
+According to Toll, construction of the public improvements to serve Phase 1 of the development commenced in October 2019 is 95 percent complete and is expected to be completed in mid-September 2020, with the construction of the public improvements for Phase II of the development expected to be completed in fall 2021, and with the construction of the public improvements for Phase III of the development expected to be completed in fall 2022.

-In the 5 years following the report year, it is expected that LMD will finance the construction and acquisition of all or part of the public improvements within their respective boundaries.
+In the 5 years following the Report Year, it is expected that the Districts will finance the construction and acquisition of all or a part of the public improvements within their respective boundaries.

-The service plan for LMD 1-3 limits the aggregate amount of debt that they may issue together to \$87,000,000.
+The Service Plan limits the aggregate amount of debt that Lanterns Metropolitan District Nos.
+1-3 may issue collectively to \$87,000,000.
+Lanterns Metropolitan District Nos.
+4-5 are prohibited by the Service Plan from issuing debt.